Skip to content Skip to footer

 Expectations

 This is not tourism.
 Interns are expected to participate, contribute, and remain flexible as daily needs change.
 Days can be physically active and occasionally long.
 You should be prepared for team-based living, remote jungle conditions, limited connectivity, insects, humidity, and the realities of working in a conservation setting.
+The interns who thrive here are those who arrive ready to be useful, curious, flexible, and fully present in both the exciting and everyday parts of field conservation.

 Duration and Pricing